 Energy security experts at the Energy Systems Integration Facility (ESIF) are looking at the potential of cyber and physical threats to our evolving energy infrastructure as more connected, more distributed energy devices come online.

-The ESIF's power-hardware-in-the-loop simulation capabilities also allow cybersecurity analysts to perform penetration tests for evaluating the security of utility networks—and the security of new grid devices before they are deployed.
-NREL provides utility companies across the country with site assessments to evaluate existing security controls, identify gaps, and offer prioritized action items to improve organizational protocols.
+The ESIF's power-hardware-in-the-loop simulation capabilities allow researchers to simulate how a cyber disruption would impact a utility network, often using a precise emulation of the real-world system built in the cyber range.
+Cybersecurity analysts and industry partners can also evaluate the security of a new grid device to pinpoint potential vulnerabilities before it is deployed.
+NREL provides utility companies and facility managers across the country with site assessments to evaluate existing security controls, identify gaps, and offer prioritized action items to improve organizational protocols.

 The ESIF Advantage

-The Cyber-Energy Emulation Platform generates emulated, multilayer grid environments that allow researchers to visualize and evaluate the interdependencies among power systems and network communications flows.
 This unique capability makes it possible to safely explore energy system vulnerabilities and mitigation effectiveness by integrating hardware throughout the ESIF—such as solar inverters and electric vehicle chargers—with the virtual environment.
-The real-time visualization application provides a visual layer to the platform for dynamic use case demonstration, allowing analysts to view the power flow, communications, and security alerts for a given system under a variety of cyber-threat scenarios.
+When demonstrations leverage the visualization application of the cyber range, analysts can view real-time changes in power flow, communications, and security alerts for a given system under a variety of cyber-threat scenarios.

 Learn more about NREL's research and development in cybersecurity for an evolving grid.